Plan B, Step 1: Top 5 Backup Residency Programs

 If you haven’t already established residency in another country, I’m writing today to urge you to consider the idea now.

-More than ever in our lifetimes, it’s critical that you have a backup plan…
+We’re living through extraordinary times.
+More than ever before, it’s critical that you have a backup plan…

 And that plan should include the right to reside full time and indefinitely in another country if and when you decide you want or need to.